TVMadmin/velvetmatter-ontology/README.md

 One of the most extensive public datasets of Finnish responsibility marks (maker’s marks), including monograms, symbols, and historical puumerkki marks.

+### **Letter Marks (Date Marks)**
+A structured system of alphabetical date marks used by assay offices to determine the year of manufacture.
+Letter marks are essential for precise dating of jewellery and silver objects, especially in Nordic and British hallmark systems.

+This ontology includes:
+- annual alphabetical cycles used in Finland, Sweden, Denmark, Norway, and the UK
+- variations in letter shape, serif style, and frame shape
+- transitions between cycles (e.g., A–Z, a–z, Gothic cycles)
+- cross‑references to national hallmark systems
+- examples of date mark interpretation within Object Studies (OS)

+Letter marks are a core component of hallmark-based dating and are integrated into the VelvetMatter taxonomy for chronological analysis.

 ### **Materials & Gemstone Materials**
 Taxonomy of metals, alloys, stones, and decorative materials used in jewellery.